Alastair Cook: 2011: World Cup, Sri Lanka and India

-Following England's quarter-final departure from the 2011 World Cup, Andrew Strauss resigned the ODI captaincy and Cook was named his successor, despite not having featured in an ODI since leading the side in Bangladesh.
-In addition to Cook's promotion, seam bowler Stuart Broad was named captain of the Twenty20 side and England went into the home series with Sri Lanka with different captains for each format of the game.
+Following England's quarter-final departure from the 2011 World Cup, Andrew Strauss resigned the ODI captaincy and Cook was named his successor, despite not having featured in an ODI since leading the team in Bangladesh.
+In addition to Cook's promotion, seam bowler Stuart Broad was named captain of the Twenty20 team and England went into the home series with Sri Lanka with different captains for each format of the game.

 In the Test series against Sri Lanka Cook made 133 in the first Test of the series to help England take a 1–0 lead.
 His good form continues into the next match where he made scores of 96 and 106.
 In the final match of the series Cook made 55 in his only innings of the match, meaning he had scored two centuries and two half centuries in his four innings.
 Cook's first game as full-time captain against Sri Lanka at the Oval saw England victorious by 110 runs.
 England went on to win the series 3–2, with Cook top scoring for England in the series with 298 runs in five matches.
 This performance also led to an ODI player of the series award.

 Cook was expected to be a key player when England met India, with the series winners taking over the world number one spot.
 Although Cook failed to make a significant score in the first game, England won the match to go 1–0 up.
 Cook only scored seven runs in the entire match in the next game, although England again won to go 2–0 up.
 In the third match of the series Cook hit a brilliant 294 to help England win the game by an innings and clinch the World's number one spot.
 In the final match of the series he made 34 as England won the series 4–0.
 In the second ODI Cook made an unbeaten 80 to help guide England to victory.
 After making scores of 23 and 12 in the next two matches, Cook finished off the series in good form, making 50 in the final game as England won by six wickets.

 For his performances in 2011, he was named in the World Test XI by the ICC and Cricinfo.

 England then travelled to India for a limited overs series overseas.
 Cook scored 60 in the first match but England lost by 126 runs.
 He scored just 13 runs in the next three games, which included being dismissed for a duck.
 In the final match of the series he returned to form, making 60.
 However, England again lost and suffered a 5–0 series defeat.